Connecticut Divorce Mediation Attorneys

 At the first meeting, the divorce mediation attorney describes the process of mediation: the Do’s, the Don’ts and the Must Not’s.
 The divorce mediator helps the couple identify all the issues that need to be resolved.
 They then prioritize the order in which issues will be discussed and then determine what information needs to be gathered and shared.

-Your divorce mediation attorney helps you pinpoint and gather all necessary financial information such as bank or brokerage statements, appraisals such as business, real estate and pension plans, retirement accounts, debt, etc. so that you and your spouse can make informed financial decisions.
-As needed, your divorce mediation attorney will suggest consultation with other professionals such as appraisers, business valuation experts, pension or retirement valuators and other divorce attorneys.
+Your divorce mediation attorney helps you pinpoint and gather all necessary financial information such as bank or brokerage statements, appraisals such as business, real estate, and pension plans, retirement accounts, debt, etc. so that you and your spouse can make informed financial decisions.
+As needed, your divorce mediation attorney will suggest a consultation with other professionals such as appraisers, business valuation experts, pension or retirement valuators, and other divorce attorneys.

 In the subsequent meetings, discussions revolve around how to resolve various issues in order to meet the needs of both parties and if children are involved, how the couple parent or co-parent the children in the future.

 The divorce mediator lawyer guides you in understanding your own needs and the needs of your spouse and the children, in a safe, non-confrontational environment.
 Remember, a divorce mediator attorney controls the process, you control the decision-making.
 Once all issues are resolved, your legal agreement is drafted.
 Your attorney mediator will go to Court with you and present the document to the Court.
 Your Separation Agreement is officially made an enforceable Court Order.

 When an agreement is reached on all issues, the divorce mediation attorney drafts the divorce agreement for review by each spouse and their review counsel.
 If an agreement is not fully reached on a specific issue, the divorce mediator may be able to arrange a private pretrial meeting with a family judge who can counsel the spouses as to how the court will likely settle that specific issue.